2025 Alpha Awards Photo Competition

 As an authorised Parks Tasmania tourism operator and experienced landscape photographer, I bring intimate knowledge of Tasmania's diverse landscapes to these workshops.
 I've spent years exploring and photographing the island in all seasons and conditions, developing an understanding of where and when to find the best photographic opportunities.

 My experience with Tasmanian weather patterns and seasonal variations helps me identify where we're likely to find the best conditions for photography.
-The adaptive workshop model lets me apply this knowledge to ensure we're always in the right place at the right time.
+The adaptive format lets me apply this knowledge to ensure we're always in the right place at the right time.

 Luke Tscharke Photography is an authorised nature based tourism operator with Parks Tasmania.

-The price by the booking button above is the deposit to secure your place.
+The full price and deposit amount are shown next to the Book Now button above.
 After booking, I'll be in touch with additional information including balance payment details.

 Guaranteed departure: All workshops in this series are guaranteed to proceed regardless of numbers.
 Whether you're a solo traveller or part of a small group, you can book with confidence knowing your chosen seasonal workshop will go ahead as planned.
 I'm comfortable running these workshops with just one participant, ensuring you'll never have your booking cancelled due to insufficient numbers.